Sonic2kDBS/long_term_memory/README.md

 Welcome to the experimental repository for the long-term memory (LTM) extension for oobabooga's Text Generation Web UI.
 The goal of the LTM extension is to enable the chatbot to "remember" conversations long-term.
 Please note that this is an early-stage experimental project, and perfect results should not be expected.
 This project has been tested on Ubuntu LTS 22.04.
 Other people have tested it successfully on Windows.
 Compatibility with macOS is unknown.

-## How to Run
+## How to Run (updated 2024)
-1. Clone [oobabooga's  original repository](https://github.com/oobabooga/text-generation-webui) and follow the instructions until you can chat with a chatbot.
+1. Clone [oobabooga's  original repository](https://github.com/oobabooga/text-generation-webui) and follow the instructions until you can chat with a model.

-2. Make sure you're in the `text-generation-webui` directory and clone this repository directly into the `extensions` directory
+2. Make sure you're in the `text-generation-webui` directory and clone this repository directly into the `extensions` directory.
 ```bash
 git clone https://github.com/Sonic2kDBS/long_term_memory.git extensions/long_term_memory
 ```
-3. Within the `textgen` conda environment (from the linked instructions), run the following commands to install dependencies and run tests:
+3. Within the `textgen` conda environment (from the linked instructions)(or for Windows use: cmd_windows.bat and for Linux use: cmd_linux.sh), run the following commands to install dependencies and run tests:
 ```bash
 pip install -r extensions/long_term_memory/requirements.txt
 python -m pytest -v extensions/long_term_memory/
 ```
-4. Run the server with the LTM extension.
-Edit CMD_FLAGS.txt and add the extension.
+4. Run the server with the LTM extension: Edit CMD_FLAGS.txt and add the extension.
 If all goes well, you should see it reporting "ok"
 ```bash
 # Only used by the one-click installer.
 # Example:
 # --listen --api
 --extensions long_term_memory
 ```
-5. Chat normally with the chatbot and observe the console for LTM write/load status.
-Please note that LTM-stored memories will only be visible to the chatbot during your NEXT session, though this behavior can be overridden via the UI.
-Additionally please use the same name for yourself across sessions, otherwise the chatbot may get confused when trying to understand memories (example: if you have used "anon" as your name in the past, don't use "Anon" in the future)
+5. Chat normally with the model and observe the console for LTM write/load status.
+Please note that LTM-stored memories will only be visible to the model during your NEXT session, though this behavior can be overridden via the UI.
+Additionally please use the same name for yourself across sessions, otherwise the model may get confused when trying to understand memories (example: if you have used "anon" as your name in the past, don't use "Anon" in the future)

 6. Memories will be saved in `extensions/long_term_memory/user_data/bot_memories/`.
 Back them up if you plan to mess with the code.
 If you want to fully reset your bot's memories, simply delete the files inside that directory.